 Big sky country, and a sadly depleted environment that has been thrashed by European stock and feral animals.
 A slowly-growing network of conservation reserves - public and private - is countering some of that damage.
 The most intact areas are islands of rugged country standing out of the vast riverine plains, places like Warrumbungle National Park, the Pilliga Forest and Mount Kaputar National Park.

 Rising out of the red sand plains of the centre, the MacDonnell Ranges were pushed up when two ancient continents collided.
 After eons of churning geological forces and erosion, the worn-down stubs of that age-old range are one of Australia's few truly mountainous regions.
 The Western Arrernte people know it as Altyerre, the eternal land.
 Ancestral connections envelop the coloured hills as surely as silence and timelessness.
+The curved plateau of Watarrka National Park is quite a different landscape, with remarkable small features and equally rich in Aboriginal presence.

 As big as Victoria, the vast landscape of Cape York Peninsula is a rich mix of environments with some of the most interesting wild country in eastern Australia and rich Aboriginal culture and heritage.
 Cape York also faces an uncertain future, with development pressures jostling with Aboriginal aspirations and strong moves towards World Heritage nomination - a 'lay-down misere' on both natural and cultural grounds (if done well with broad community support).
 Then there's the Wet Tropics, a lush region of wild coasts, rainforests and cloud-wrapped mountains which is already World Heritage.
 I've spent a lot of time up there, but mostly with film cameras.....stay tuned for more uploads....